Best Practice

 The process in greater detail

 Thematic analysis relies on research questions that are exploratory in nature, thus requiring an inductive approach to examining the data.
-While you might rely on an existing theoretical framework to decide your research questions and collect all the data for your project, thematic analysis primarily looking at your data inductively for what it says and what it says most often.
+While you might rely on an existing theoretical framework to decide your research questions and collect all the data for your project, thematic analysis primarily looks at your data inductively for what it says and what it says most often.

 After data collection, you need to organize the data in some way to make the data analysis process easier (or, at minimum, possible).
 A data set in qualitative research is often akin to a crowd of people where individuals move in any direction without any sense of organization.
-This is a challenge if your "research question" involves understanding the crowd's age, gender, ethnicity, or style of clothing.
+This is a challenge if your research question involves understanding the crowd's age, gender, ethnicity, or style of clothing.

-Figure 5: The coding process in qualitative research is like making sense of a crowd of people.
+The coding process in qualitative research is like making sense of a crowd of people.
 Photo by Product School.

 The role of qualitative researchers at this stage is to sort out the crowd.
-In this example, perhaps this means having the crowd split up into different groups according to those demographic identifiers to see which groups are the largest.
+In this example, perhaps this means having the crowd split into different groups according to those demographic identifiers to see which groups are the largest.
 Reorganizing the crowd from what was previously a group of wandering individuals can offer a better sense of who is in the room.

 Qualitative data is often similarly unstructured and in need of reorganization.
-When dealing with thematic analysis, you need to reorganize the information so that the themes become more apparent for you and your research audience.
+When dealing with thematic analysis, you need to reorganize the information so that the themes become more apparent to you and your research audience.
 In most cases, this means reducing the entire data set, as large as it might be, into a more concise form that allows for a more feasible analysis.

 Coded data

-Figure 6: Data reduction in thematic analysis is merely the process of sorting data.
+Data reduction in thematic analysis is merely the process of sorting data.
 Photo by Mourizal Zativa.

 Codes and themes are forms of data reduction that address this need.
-In a thematic analysis involving qualitative data analysis software, researchers "code" their data by applying short but descriptive phrases to larger segments of data to summarize them for later analysis.
+In a thematic analysis involving qualitative data analysis software, researchers code their data by applying short but descriptive phrases to larger data segments to summarize them for later analysis.
 Later stages of thematic analysis reorganize these codes into larger categories and then themes, where ultimately the themes support contribution to meaningful insights and existing theory.

 As you progress in the coding process, you should start to notice that distinct codes may be related to each other.
 In a sense, codes provide researchers with visual data that they can examine to generate useful themes.
 ATLAS.ti, for example, lets you examine your codes in the margin to give you a sense of which codes and themes frequently appear in your data.
 As you code your data, you can apply colors to your codes.
-This is a flexible method that allows you to create preliminary categories that you can examine visually for their abundance.
+This is a flexible method that allows you to create preliminary categories that you can examine visually for their abundance and patterns.

-Figure 7: The document view in ATLAS.ti lets you look at the coded data in the margin to identify patterns that can contribute to themes.
+The document view in ATLAS.ti lets you look at the coded data in the margin to identify patterns that can contribute to themes.

 Later on, your codes can be organized into more formal categories or nested in hierarchies to contribute to a more robust thematic analysis.